Stanley Williams

 Stanley Tookie Williams III (December 29, 1953 – December 13, 2005) was an American gangster who co-founded and led the Crips gang in Los Angeles.
-He and Raymond Washington formed an alliance in 1971 that established the Crips as Los Angeles' first major African-American street gang.
+He and Raymond Washington formed an alliance in 1969 that established the Crips as Los Angeles' first major African-American street gang.
 During the 1970s, Williams was the de facto leader of the Crips and the prominent crime boss in South Los Angeles.

 Williams's activities with the Crips ended in 1979 when he was arrested for the murder of four people during two robberies.
 Convicted of the murders in 1981 and sentenced to death, he spent over two decades on death row until he was executed by lethal injection in 2005.
 The highly publicized trial of Williams and extensive appeals for clemency sparked debate on the status of the death penalty in California.

 Early years

-Williams was born on December 29, 1953, in Shreveport, Louisiana.
+Williams was born on December 29, 1953, in New Orleans, Louisiana.
 He was christened Stanley Tookie Williams III but was usually called by his middle name Tookie (pronounced /'tʊki/).
 His father abandoned the family when Williams was one year old.
 In 1959, Williams moved with his mother, Louisiana Williams, to Los Angeles, California, and settled in the city's South Central area.

 As Williams' mother worked several jobs to support them, Williams was a latchkey kid and often engaged in mischief on the streets.
 He recalled that, as a child, he would make some money from "the hustlers": "These hustlers would bet on just about anything—even who could spit, urinate, or throw a rock the farthest.
 I have witnessed cockfights, cricket fights, fish fights, and pay-per-view street fights among individuals between six and fifty years of age.
 Older hustlers would bet on children to fight".

 Williams said that he was often paid a couple dollars after dogfights to take care of the injured dogs.
 He was also occasionally paid to participate in these street fights as a teenager and earned his reputation as a vicious street fighter in South Central's West Side afterwards.
 This, alongside a host of other factors that made him "intimidating", contributed to his expulsion from George Washington Preparatory High School and denied entry by several other high schools in the South Central area.

 Williams was sent to Los Padrinos and then to Central Juvenile Hall for the first time after the formation of the Crips, charged with a robbery at Clifton's restaurant which he denied participating in.